01 of 06

 If your problem is a paper punch that works on some materials but is dull on one part of the cut, try these tips first to keep paper punches running smoothly.

 - Sometimes "sharpening" the punch on aluminum foil, or very fine sandpaper or sharpening paper is enough to set up the blades of the punch to more evenly cut the paper.

 - Punching through waxed paper or silicone treated baking parchment can help add a lubricant (wax or silicone) to the surfaces of the punch to help keep it from sticking.

-- Keeping punches clean, brushing out any paper residue and treating the cut surfaces with products like "Cutter Glide" will help as well
+- Keeping punches clean, brushing out any paper residue and treating the cut surfaces with products like "Cutter Glide" will help as well.

 Continue to 2 of 6 below.

-- Put the Punch in the Freezer - The metal of some punches will contract enough when it cools to allow the punch free itself so you can clear whatever is stuck.
+- Put the punch in the freezer.
+The metal of some punches will contract enough when it cools to allow the punch free itself so you can clear whatever is stuck.
 This works best for punches with fairly simple outlines.
 It may not work for complex punches.
 Leave the punch in the freezer for several hours to see if it can be unstuck this way.

 02 of 06

-How to Remove the Cover of a Stuck Plastic Covered Paper Punch
+How to Remove the Punch's Cover

 Wearing eye protection in case the spring explodes from your punch, carefully use a fine bladed screwdriver to pry the plastic cover gently away from the base at the area of the tab.
 You shouldn't have to exert a lot of force.
 If you get the right point on your plastic cover, the cover will pop off easily.Continue to 3 of 6 below.